Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Anonymous Tipster / Fabricator

 Provided the basis for the entire raid.
-Claimed there were drugs and a kidnapping victim in the basement.
-There was no basement on the property.
-Has faced zero consequences.
+Said there were drugs and a kidnapping victim in the basement.
+The property doesn't have a basement.
+Faced zero consequences.
+Still anonymous.
+Cool system.

 There's evidence in the basement.
 (There was no basement.)